Omega-Numworks/Omega-App-Template/README.md

 ## Omega App Template License

 NumWorks is a registered trademark.
 Omega is not affiliated with Numworks.
-Omega-App-Template is released under a [CC0 License](https://creativecommons.org/publicdomain/zero/1.0/).
-App based on [boricj/numworks-hello-world](https://github.com/boricj/numworks-hello-world), also under a [CC0 License](https://creativecommons.org/publicdomain/zero/1.0/).
+Omega-App-Template is released under a [CC0 License](https://creativecommons.org/publicdomain/zero/1.0/), because the sample app is based on [boricj/numworks-hello-world](https://github.com/boricj/numworks-hello-world), also under a [CC0 License](https://creativecommons.org/publicdomain/zero/1.0/).